deanturpin/handt/readme.md

 * REVIEW and close existing positions
 * Calculate PROSPECTS by executing strategy library
 * CONSOLIDATE reviewed positions and new prospects
-* EXECUTE chosen trades on an exchange
-* Create SUMMARY of trades in this period
+* Create SUMMARY of trades for this period
 * RENDER report

 ```